Blue

 Peep Progression Pathway qualification units for parents are delivered and assessed by practitioners who have completed Peep Learning Together Programme (LTP) Training and Peep Progression Pathway Training, and are part of a local Delivery Centre (see below).
 Units are awarded by SCQF and are credit rated by SQA.
 Full guidance and procedures are provided in the training.

-to find out more about using the Peep Progression Pathway with your local families
+Find out more about using the Peep Progression Pathway qualification units with your local families:

 You can deliver the Pathway units as part of your usual Peep groups sessions.
 For each assessment criterion there are several LTP topics that you (and families) can choose between, so that you can build a course which suits local interests and needs.